Vancouver, WA Injury Lawyers Fighting Insurance Companies

 What steps do you need to take with your own insurance company after an accident?

-There are a few dos and don’ts you should review with our experienced Vancouver, WA injury lawyers.
+There are a few dos and don’ts you should review with our experienced Vancouver, WA personal injury lawyers.

 Do: You do need to notify your own insurance carrier that you had an accident so they can document the claim.
 They have the right to inspect the vehicle.
 If you are asked to give a statement, consult with your lawyer about what you are required to disclose before doing or signing anything.